CorySimon/pyIAST/docs/index.rst

 `test/Isotherm tests.ipynb`

-This IPython Notebook generates synthetic data for each isotherm model, stores the data in a Pandas DataFrame, and uses pyIAST to construct a `ModelIsotherm` using this data; this notebook checks for consistency between the identified model parameters and those used to generate the synthetic data.
+This Jupyter Notebook generates synthetic data for each isotherm model, stores the data in a Pandas DataFrame, and uses pyIAST to construct a `ModelIsotherm` using this data; this notebook checks for consistency between the identified model parameters and those used to generate the synthetic data.
 This ensures